Questions to ask your Financial Adviser

 Q6: How do you assess my financial needs?

-Our advice does not necessarily lead to a product sale.
+Our independent advice does not necessarily lead to a product sale.
 Our role is to assess your needs and show you how to reach your goals.
 This service is paid for by you rather than being dependent on you taking out a product.

 Q7: How do you assess whether a product or investment has the right level of risk for me?